 On my quest to find the ultimate picnic pudding, I stumbled upon a recipe for a sort of apple samosa.

-After a teensy bit of tweaking, I give you my deliciously decadent apple pie-letts.
-They're easy to wrap-up and sling in your picnic hamper, but equally impressive if you fancied whipping them out at a dinner party.
+They’re easy to wrap-up and sling in your picnic hamper, but equally impressive if you fancied whipping them out at a dinner party.

 Best of all?